dailyerosion/dep/docs/meetings.md

+26 Feb 2019 - NRCS Liason Meeting
+ Todey, Justin Mount
+ - Showed the fancy ArcGIS toolkit, Integrated Erosion Toolkit
+ - They use cligen and windgen for actual data
+ - Colorado State has developed web services around WEPP
+ - LMOD is now working with WEPP and there are federated databases

 14 Feb 2019 - DEP Planning
  Gelder, Cruse, Miller, Tim, Joe, Wang, James
  - Enheng Wang is a visiting scholar who will be working with us.